nmset/L7/README.md

 # L7

- A library aiming to help writing database applications using wxWidgets, PostgreSQL and SQLite.
+A custom library aiming to help writing simple database applications using [wxWidgets](https://wxwidgets.org/), PostgreSQL and SQLite.
+It requires [wxJSON](https://wxcode.sourceforge.net/docs/wxjson/) that should be first downloaded and built with the provided template file.

-It's a generic spin-off of a production library I'm using.

-Released under the LGPL 2.1 of the Free software Foundation.

-Author and copyright : SET, M.D. , nmset@yandex.com

-Developped with NetBeans.

-------Build

-wxWidgets is expected in /usr/local/wxWidgets, as referenced in the NetBeans project.libpq and libsqlite3 are expected in the system's library directory.
+### Build

 $ cd L7

-$ make clobber
+$ mkdir build; cd $_

+$ cmake -DwxJson_DIR:PATH=/usr/local -DWITH_LIBPQ:BOOL=ON -DWITH_LIBSQ:BOOL=ON ../

-$ make CONF=Debug
+$ make L7 -j4 && make L7Test

+##### Documentation

-$ cd ../L7Test
+$ cd L7

-$ make CONF=Debug
+$ doxygen Resources/L7.dox

-Output will be in dist/Debug/GNU-Linux/ and dist/Release/GNU-Linux/ .
+Output will be in docs/ .

-------How to consider the code.

-I do not have an academic background in computer science, programming is my hobby.

-------How to consider L7.
+## Disclaimer

 Use at your own risks.
-It's free software.
-Use it or trash it.
-No warranties.
 L7 does not claim to be fit for any purpose.
 L7 does not expect to be used.

-------Documentation

-$ cd L7

-$ doxygen L7.dox

-Output will be in docs/ .